 A major $1.2 trillion infrastructure plan was approved by Congress and will become law.
 Following on the heels of the $1.9 trillion American Rescue Plan that passed earlier this year, some view a sizable infrastructure plan as another potential shot-in-the-arm for the U.S. economy.

-Another key piece of legislation is under consideration in conjunction with the infrastructure proposal.
-A budget resolution currently valued at $3.5 trillion proposes additional spending on socially focused domestic programs and would also be connected to a number of new taxes that would presumably fund the spending package.
+Another significant spending package, known as the Build Back Better plan, remains under consideration in the House and Senate.
+This budget resolution, currently valued at $1.75 trillion, proposes additional spending on socially focused domestic programs and would also be connected to a number of new taxes that would presumably fund the spending package.

 At the top of the agenda

 After months of negotiations, the infrastructure bill gained bi-partisan support in the U.S. Senate in August.
 Then it was then mired in negotiations in the House tied to the Build Back Better Act.
 The infrastructure plan finally gained House approval in early November with most Democrats and a small group of Republican legislators voting for passage.

 Kevin MacMillan, head of government relations at U.S. Bank, says that passage of the infrastructure bill was becoming more urgent.
 “A number of incumbent legislators who are up for re-election in 2022 would like to see money flowing from this bill to major projects in the areas they represent as soon as possible.”
 MacMillan points out that there’s often a six-month lag between the time a spending bill becomes law and the point when actual funds begin flowing from it.